yashsdoshi/Live_Weather_Website/README.md

 ```

 The `https` is local in node so you dont have to separately download it.

+### Using Openweather API:

+1. Create a free account at -- https://openweathermap.org/
+2. Fllow the documentation for generating API key and further elaboration -- https://openweathermap.org/current

 ### Example prewview of website: